A renewable electricity standard (RES) requires electric utilities to gradually increase the amount of renewable energy in their power supplies.

-- The renewable energy industry supports American jobs.
+- The renewable energy industry supports US jobs.
 More than 119,000 people worked in solar-related industries in 2012, while wind energy development employed 75,000 full-time workers across the U.S., including 30,000 jobs at manufacturing facilities throughout the country.

 - Renewable energy devopment promotes investments in the U.S. economy.
 In 2012, wind power made up 42 percent of all new U.S. electric capacity additions, representing a $25 billion investment in the U.S. economy.

 - Renewable energy development outperforms fossil fuels in two important ways when it comes to driving job growth: 1) Renewable energy development is relatively labor intensive, so it creates more jobs per dollar invested than fossil fuel resources and 2) Installing renewable energy facilities uses primarily local workers, so investement dollars are kept in local communities.

 - Local landowners benefit from renewable energy development.
 When wind turbines are installed on privately owned land, the land owners typically receive payments in the form of lease, royalty, or right-of-way payments.
 These payments can be an important source of income for rural families.